 Managers can also implement an open management style that will breed trust from employees.
 Being completely transparent about the state of the company and its future can help workers avoid the anxiety that goes along with blindly plugging away at a start-up without knowing where it is heading.

 Try varying the workloads of employees, so they don’t get overwhelmed.
 Seeing the light at the end of a long tunnel of work can provide peace of mind for workers, especially those who see the files continue to pile up on their desks without any break in sight.
-Training staff members in different skills and allowing them to use these skills can also help because it enables them to break away from the monotony.
+Training team members in different skills and allowing them to use these skills can also help because it enables them to break away from the monotony.

 Finally, make sure you treat your employees fairly, provide them with the space to do their jobs, offer a flexible work environment, and reward them for their hard work, as these small things can encourage loyalty and make the company a better place to work.

 If you’re struggling to implement a positive workplace culture that will provide resiliency at your start-up, the Leadership Development Institute can help.
 LDI’s executive coaching services can teach you how to reduce stress and anxiety in your employees while promoting an attractive office environment.